wenjian80/wlsdockersample/README.md

 - Scripts can be found in https://github.com/oracle/weblogic-kubernetes-operator/tree/master/kubernetes/samples/scripts/create-weblogic-domain to either choose domain in image model or pvc.
 - Previous labs in https://github.com/wenjian80/kubelab
 - Labs are on oracle cloud, using vanilla linux, with kubernetes installed via linux yum package.
-- Labs are using domain in pvc model using oracle shared file system, that can be change to use domain in image model as well.
+- Labs are using domain in image model and th files are in shared directory using oracle shared file system, that can be change to use domain in image pvc.

 ## References